alemart/encantar-js/docs/api/viewport.md

 ### fullscreenchange

-The viewport has been switched into or out of fullscreen mode.
+The viewport has been switched to or out of fullscreen mode.

 *Since:* 0.3.0